-To celebrate, MCC and ILC hosted an award ceremony at the State House recognizing the programs, educators, and trainers who have worked with CMOST since its inception.
+To celebrate, Mass Cultural Council and ILC hosted an award ceremony at the State House recognizing the programs, educators, and trainers who have worked with CMOST since its inception.
 Student art from Springfield to Lynn covered every surface of the room, attesting to the vast world of children’s creativity.

 Our wonderful keynote speaker, 3rd grader Ashon LaForce from Fitchburg, spoke movingly about the role that art has played in his own life and proudly showed his work to the audience.
 In CMOST's first five years, 25,000 kids have “exercised their creative muscles,” as Ashon put it, and more than 1,100 educators have received the free training and curriculum.